awestover/enchantedForest/story/full_story.md

 "Awesome.
 Me and Mercury will of course accompany you" Azeala said, without bothering to ask if Bob would appreciate their company.
 "We should leave soon for the storm land.
-There is actually a teleporter nearaby here, and a linked teleporter in the storm land.
+There is actually a teleporter nearby here, and a linked teleporter in the storm land.
 How about we leave tomorrow?
-Me and Mercury can make final preperations for our journeys today."
+Me and Mercury can make final preparations for our journeys today."

 "ok" Bob said simply.